Byron Looper: Campaign after the murder

 Tennessee state law required that the name of a candidate who died before the election be removed from the ballot, and it did not allow the candidate's party to replace a deceased candidate who died within 30 days of the election.
 Accordingly, after Burks's death, Looper became the only candidate listed on the official ballot for Burks's senate seat.

 Several people tried to have Looper's name stricken from the ballot, claiming that Looper's arrest constituted moral turpitude.
 The state Republican Party distanced itself from Looper.
-To prevent Looper from winning the state senate seat on a technicality, Burks's widow was put forth as a write-in candidate for her husband's seat.
-Dozens of volunteers helped her campaign, including some Republicans.
+To prevent Looper from winning the state senate seat on a technicality, her husband's supporters put forward Burks's widow Charlotte as a write-in candidate.
+Although Charlotte did not actively campaign, dozens of volunteers supported her, including some Republicans.
 On election day, Charlotte Burks, as a write-in candidate, won the seat with 30,252 votes (95.18%) against Looper's 1,531 votes (4.82%).
 One of her first initiatives as state senator was to introduce legislation to ensure that the name of any candidate who dies within 40 days of an election could remain on the ballot, thus preventing the situation that occurred after her husband's death.
 Charlotte Burks won re-election in 2002, 2006, and 2010.
 She retired after the 2014 election.